 What if a lectin such as WGA found in the grains we feed horses, especially wheat middlings, is damaging the endothelium of the mouth and creating an autoimmune response in the underlying bone?
 Before we jump to a conclusion, let’s look at our own defense mechanisms against lectins.

 Sugar molecules attach to lectins and make them unavailable to cause gut damage.
 These sugars are called mucopolysaccharides and are found in the saliva and the mucous lining of the entire gastrointestinal tract.
 Therefore saliva is our first line of defense against plant lectins.
-The second line of defense is stomach acid and the third line are the specific bacteria that digest lectins such as gluten.
+The second line of defense is stomach acid and the third line is the specific bacteria that digest lectins such as gluten.

 If saliva is the first line of defense, what if the saliva is either diminished or restricted to the back of the mouth?
-If this happens could it be possible that in some horses that bite into grain that the lectin damage to the gum endothelium becomes damaged?
+If this happens could it be possible that in some horses that bite into grain the lectin damage to the gum endothelium becomes damaged?
 A retrospective study needs to be done that determines if horses with EOTRH have also been fed grain.
 Could this be the reason that ponies and mini horses who are not fed grain don’t get this disease?
-What about the horses fed grain that don’t get EOTRH?
+What about the horses fed grain that doesn’t get EOTRH?
 Maybe these horses have better saliva distribution or better immune systems.
 Maybe having fresh water during grain feeding is washing away the protective saliva (In Tom Brady’s new book he advocates NOT drinking water with meals for this reason).

-Proving the theory that lectins from grain causes EOTRH is needing data from good research.
-However there needs to be a treatment for those with the disease now.
+Proving the theory that lectins from grain cause EOTRH is needing data from good research.
+However, there needs to be a treatment for those with the disease now.
 There is anecdotal evidence that applying a mushroom extract to the gums may alleviate or lessen the effects of EOTRH in horses.
 This may be possible because it has been shown in humans that mushrooms have an anti-lectin effect.
 In addition, my colleague in São Paulo, Brazil told me that he has seen improvement in horses whose incisors are brushed with honey.
 While honey is bacteriostatic, it may also be the sugars that are binding to the lectins preventing further damage.

 There is mounting evidence from my clients taking the no grain challenge that horses who no longer eat any grains see improvement in behavior, weight management (thin horses become fat and fat horses become thin), sweating, conditioning and some skin and hoof problems.
 It has been my belief that grains cause inflammation in the horse’s gut and upset the natural microbiome (gut bacteria) which in turn cause illness and chronic protein deficiency.
 I now further believe that there may be other diseases in horses with an autoimmune component that may be directly caused by lectin damage and hormone mimicry by circulating lectins.

-There is evidence that all grains (wheat, corn, oats, barley, rye, quinoa, and others) is literally killing us.
-Grains are only less than 10,000 years old in our diets, 4000 years old in civilizations (Egypt and the middle east), 2000 years old in modern civilization and maybe 50 years old in our horse’s diets.
+There is evidence that all grains (wheat, corn, oats, barley, rye, quinoa, and others) are literally killing us.
+Grains are only less than 10,000 years old in our diets, 4000 years old in civilizations (Egypt and the middle east), 2000 years old in modern civilizations and maybe 50 years old in our horse’s diets.
 Our gut microbes are overwhelmed and the diseases and obesity that plague us and our horses are not rising because of better detection, but are simply rising because of the survival changes we have made as a culture in beings that are well over 100,000 years old and many over 1 million years old.
 It’s worth thinking about, isn’t it?